MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/form-processing-overview.md

 ## Requirements

-For information about requirements to consider when choosing this model, see [Requirements and limitations for models in SharePoint Syntex](requirements-and-limitations.md#structured-document-processing).
+For information about requirements to consider when choosing this model, see [Requirements and limitations for models in Microsoft Syntex](requirements-and-limitations.md#structured-document-processing).

 ## See also